Rethink-Rx

 But, like all things pleasant, frequent use of cannabis can result in psychological dependence.
 Too much of a good thing, it turns out, is not necessarily a good thing.
 The key to success is moderation.
 Let’s explore this.

 2.2 How It Compares Let’s compare psychological dependence with physical dependence – the kind you see with benzodiazepines or opiates.
-With physical dependence, your body develops a significant physical reliance on the medicine, and when you try to quit, you experience nasty physical withdrawal symptoms like tremors, seizures, or intense cravings.
-Sometimes, these physical symptoms are extreme and can be dangerous.
+With physical dependence, the body develops a significant physical dependence on the medication.
+When you try to quit, you experience nasty physical withdrawal symptoms like tremors, seizures, or intense cravings.
+Sometimes, these physical symptoms are severe and potentially dangerous.
 The cravings brought on by physical dependence can be overwhelming.
-Narcotics like Fentanyl have extremely powerful physical dependence characteristics that drive people to higher and higher dosing just to feel normal.
+Narcotics like Fentanyl have compelling physical dependence characteristics that drive people to higher and higher dosing to feel normal.

 While both kinds of dependence are serious, psychological dependence is generally easier to manage than physical dependence.